 When should multiport valves be replaced?

 There is no time period for replacing a multiport valve.
-They only need to be replaced with the develop a crack.
+They only need to be replaced when they develop a crack.
 Other problems can often be fixed by replacing the o ring inside.

 Is drain the same as waste on pool filter